ddeletic/Arduino-nrf9160dk/Maintenance.md

 The current state of the source files on the 'master' branch has been setup with the 'Nordic nRF SDK' installed into `C:\ncs`, version used is v2.5.0.

 All tools for building the package are bash scripts.
 Building has to be done from a bash shell under windows (e.g. git-bash).
 Several environment variables need to be set up.
-They are given in `env.sh`.
+The defaults are given in `env.sh`.
+They may need to be adjusted for each developer.
+If modifying env.sh, please do not commit to git.
 Best to source this script every time the shell is started.

     ** STEP 1: source ./env.sh **